Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Connecticut Healthcare Power of Attorney
+FAQs about making a Connecticut Medical Power of Attorney

-A Connecticut Healthcare Power of Attorney is a legal document that gives a person or organization permission to make health-related decisions for you, such as refusing or requesting specific medical treatments, when you cannot do so.
+A Connecticut Medical Power of Attorney is a legal document that gives a person or organization permission to make health-related decisions for you, such as refusing or requesting specific medical treatments, when you cannot do so.

 The individual granting control is called the "principal," and the person or organization obtaining authority is known as the "agent."
 Suited for Connecticut residents, this Power of Attorney for health care is made for use in Fairfield County, Hartford County, New Haven County, and in any other part of the state.
 All Connecticut Medical PoA forms from Rocket Lawyer can be completely personalized for your unique circumstances.
 As a result of having this essential document, your agent(s) can provide confirmation to medical providers and other parties that they can act in your interest.